A new home for

 Sylvia Center is a new performing arts center in Bellingham, Washington.
 We provide affordable space for Whatcom County’s artists to rehearse, teach and perform, while also creating a central hub for arts audiences to discover and enjoy locally-created music, theater, and dance.

-Learn more about our project in this video for our recently concluded Kickstarter campaign:
+Learn more about the center in this video for our 2018 capital campaign:

 With your support, our Kickstarter campaign raised over $70,000 from nearly 600 backers in spring 2018 to help us open our ground floor facilities: a 150-seat main stage venue, the Lucas Hicks Theater; a 65-seat studio theater/rehearsal space; our entry lobby, which doubles as art gallery, box office, and bar; a second gallery/hang space; and new accessible restrooms.